H-Foxy/Quantitative-Trading-Template/README.md

-# QuantitativeSwingTradingAlgorithm
+# Quantitative-Trading-Template
 Final project for BSc Computer Science.
-A stock market quantitative swing trading algorithm.
+A stock market quantitative trading algorithm.

-This repository is a template for developing a machine learning model to backtest in quantitative trading.
+This repository is a template for testing trading strategies with a machine learning model.

 output_type: